Death Toll for Horrific Limpopo Accident Rises As Authorities Continue Investigation

 Ramathuba also said that the Limpopo government has begun the process of identifying the dead.
 She called on family members to come forward and identify themselves.
 The Board Management Authority's Commissioner, Michael Masiapato, conveyed his condolences.
 He said the accident happened along one of the country's busiest cross-border corridors linking South Africa with the rest of the Southern African Development Community.

-Transport Minister Barbara Creecy said on 13 October that the bus was overloaded.
+Transport Minister Barbara Creecy said on 13 October that the bus had been overloaded.
 The bus was carrying 91 passengers even though its capacity was 60.

 Source: Briefly News